 A child who is unable to comfortably read or view a blackboard can become easily frustrated, leading to poor academic performance.
 Some children can see 20/20 and have clear vision but their eyes are under stress by working 20 to 50 percent harder in order to read.

 There has become increasing interest in the proper use of digital devices for children.
 Click Here to go to a helpful article for more information and suggested guidelines.
 This is another digital device suggestions you may also like to read.

 In addition to frequent issues of nearsightedness, farsightedness and astigmatism affecting children's academic performance, the common and often overlooked, vision problems of school children include:

-It is very important to rule out amblyopia, or "lazy eye," which is the inability to correct to 20/20 acuity in one or both eyes.
+It is very important to rule out amblyopia which is the inability to correct to 20/20 acuity in one or both eyes.
 Amblyopia must be treated in the first several years of life while the vision system is still developing or permanent loss of vision may occur.
 Approximately 2-4 percent of children have amblyopia.

 Large amounts misaligned eyes (strabismus) can have different causes, such as problems with muscle control in the affected eye or eyes.
 Strabismus is a common cause of amblyopia causing both eyes an inability to function together.
 This should be treated early in childhood so vision and binocular vision skills can develop normally.